Walking With Elephants: A Visit To Wildlife SOS In Mathura

 When I followed Wildlife SOS on Facebook, I read about their efforts to rescue every circus elephant in India, and to create a “Field Of Dreams.”

 This large swathe of land nearby has a wide river flowing through it and is surrounded by thickets and trees where every elephant can roam freely and live in as natural an environment as possible.
-But the funding to purchase the land is lacking.

 Meeting The Elephants

-As we entered and signed in, we could see the elephants in their enclosures.
-I had known the names they were given – Suzy, Sita, Rhea, Peanut, Coconut, Lakhi, Asha, Raju – from the posts on the Wildlife SOS Facebook page.
-They already felt like familiar friends, but I was going to get to know them better.
+As we entered, we could see the elephants in their enclosures.
+I knew some of the names they were given – Suzy, Sita, Rhea, Peanut, Coconut, Lakhi, Asha, and Raju – from the Wildlife SOS Facebook page.

 From the left – Suzy, Peanut, Lakhi, Asha, sleeping Coconut

 We met Chanchal, who was rescued in June 2012, after she got into a terrible road accident in Noida.
 She was severely injured with bruises on her body and a cut on her right knee.
-She was unable to bend one knee possibly due to a ligament tear.

-Initially, she would keep to herself and wouldn’t even interact with the other elephants.
-It took her approximately a year to get over her traumatic experience as a begging elephant and get comfortable with her new found freedom.
+It took her approximately a year to get over her traumatic experience as a begging elephant and get comfortable with her newfound freedom.

 Chanchal getting a bath

-Over the years, she has formed a close bond with another Ellie called Bijli and together they enjoy munching on fruits and treats and going on long walks around the centre.
-While we were watching the mahouts lovingly bathe and scrub down Chanchal, Maya came up to inspect me with her trunk.
+Over the years, she has formed a close bond with another Ellie called Bijli and together they enjoy munching on fruits and treats and going on long walks around the center.

 Maya was rescued in November 2010, from a circus where she was forced to work for entertainment and then chained at the end of the day.
-When she first arrived at ECCC, Maya was really underfed and withdrawn.
-Possibly the most heart-warming part of Maya’s recovery was her socialization with Phoolkali.

-Maya is a tall, friendly and beautiful elephant.
+Maya is a tall, friendly, and beautiful elephant.

 Sita was nearly 60 years old and her pitiable condition was a testament to her years of mishandling and improper care.